OpinionWed Sep 26, 2018 - 4:58 pm EST

 Could it also have been a reference to the “annihilation” of the Christian identity of European nations in the 21st century?
 Could it have been a warning about the promotion of multiculturalism and “unity in diversity” in historically Christian lands?

-It’s also fairly certain that the Vatican will not put an end to it anytime soon.
+It’s fairly certain that the Vatican will not put an end to this anytime soon.

 The Pope could not be clearer in his remarks to European leaders.
 He’s not interested in urging them to embrace Christianity.
 Rather, his actions and words indicate he wants them to accept a lowest-common-denominator, syncretistic, humanistic religion that, at the end of the day, is not that dissimilar from the one the global ruling class seeks to impose.

 Just this year he visited the shadowy Bilderberg gathering.
-Before that, in 2017, he spoke at the World Economic Forum in Davos, Switzerland.
+In 2017, he spoke at the World Economic Forum in Davos, Switzerland.
 In 2016, during an address at the United Nations, he expressed consternation about European countries that aren’t welcoming migrants.

 If elected as the next pope, Parolin will undoubtedly keep the Catholic Church as a cog in the globalists’ machinery.